The Skeleton News

-The Skeleton was a free independent monthly newspaper published in Chicago, Illinois between 2006 and 2008.
+The Skeleton was a free independent monthly compact newspaper published in Chicago, Illinois, US from 2006 to 2008.
 It was started by Chicago underground writer Liam Warfield in Pilsen.
-The compact newspaper released its first issue, #00, on October 27, 2006.
+Its first issue, #00, was published on October 27, 2006.
 Its first anniversary issue was released in October 2007 under a theme of "Failure" and in Fall of 2008, the paper released its final issue under the theme of "Success".
-Archived by both The Chicago Underground Library and The Chicago Public Library, the paper has been characterized as a small but notable press, having acquired celebrity interviews with academics and artists such as Loren Coleman and Patti Smith while declining from online content and non-local advertising.
+Archived by both The Chicago Underground Library and The Chicago Public Library, the paper has been characterized as a small but notable press, having acquired celebrity interviews with academics and artists including Loren Coleman and Patti Smith, while refusing online content and non-local advertising.